feature-image

 ADVERTISEMENT

-Speaking recently to UFC on Eurosport, ‘The Dutch Knight’ didn’t hide from what went wrong.
-As he shared, “Yes, 100%.
+Speaking recently to UFC on Eurosport, ‘The Dutch Knight’ didn’t hide from what went wrong, as he shared, “Yes, 100%.
 I already feel better then I felt in fight camp for Whittaker.
 Because even then…there were… I had difficulty getting through some training sessions.
 I struggled with recovery, and that’s very different now.”

 When asked what the real lesson was, de Ridder put it plainly: “Yes, you just can’t (cut) five times a year… 5 times in 11 months, 5 weight cuts, train yourself to exhaustion, 2 times a day.
 It doesn’t work.”
 That schedule is brutal on paper.
-In practice, it can empty the tank before you ever hit the cage.
+In practice, it can empty the tank before you even hit the cage.
 He knew that, too.
 “And I already knew this,” he admitted.
 “But I wanted it so badly.”

 ADVERTISEMENT